puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

 Great!
 This time Puppet actually managed the resources in the definition of class ntp.

 Again, please do not ever do this above example in real life, since you _always_  want to separate the definition from the declaration.
 This is just an example to show you the functionality and benefit of classes.
-In the Modules Quest we will show you the proper way define classes and declare classes separately.
+In the Modules Quest we will show you the proper way to define classes and declare classes separately.

 ## A detailed look at the lvmguide class